capaj/faktorio/roadmap.md

 ## TODO

 - add ability to export XMLs for DPH and Kontrolni hlaseni, support monthly and quarterly cadence
-- add feature to import expense invoices by OCRing them with google gemini 2.0
+- add public API with complete CRUD for invoices
 - DPH priznani at the end of the year
 - automated DPH and Kontrolni hlaseni submission to ADIS every month/quarter for you with automated puppeteer script
 - integrate with Fio bank API to be able to mark invoices as paid when you receive money